mahallemuhtari/Rclone-Docker-Web-Gui/README.md

 # Installation

-Config Browser Login (Local) :
+Local environment requirements (Config to Rclone File) :

 - [Rclone](https://rclone.org/install/)

-To run on platforms such as server (if there is rclone.config file) :
+To run on platforms such as server environment requirements(if there is rclone.config file) :

 - [Docker](https://www.docker.com/)

 ## **Install with Laravel Sail (with Docker)**